mukeshch77/To-Do-List-Application/README.md

----The **To-Do List App** is a simple task manager built with Python's `tkinter`.
+The **To-Do List App** is a simple task manager built with Python's `tkinter`.
 It allows users to add, delete, and clear tasks, while displaying a motivational message.
 The app offers a clean and easy-to-use interface, making it a useful tool for staying organized and productive.